 **MISSING TRANSCRIPT DEADLINES CAN RESULT IN AN INCOMPLETE APPLICATION AND DENIAL.

 Admission may be limited only due to space restrictions in our community health field experience course.
-It is not anticipated that there will be any space restrictions.
+Our program currently has plenty of space available.

-Students in this program are notified of their admission status via email by late April.
+Students in this program are notified of their admission status via email in April.

 Candidates that submit an incomplete application or do not meet minimum GPA requirements may be notified of their admission status earlier than other candidates.